-Cracks were observed in the concrete surface of the driveway.
-Minor cracks can be sealed to minimize moisture entry and further settlement of the concrete.
-Minor cracks are common and do not affect the serviceability of the concrete.
+The driveway is paved with concrete.
+There are minor shrinkage cracks visible in the concrete.
+Shrinkage cracks are common and do not affect the serviceability of the concrete.

 2.5 PATIO

 The concrete patio is properly installed and is performing its intended function.